-3. It will enable the States to offer the option to single drivers to use some HOV lanes for a nominal monthly fee.
+3. It will enable departments of transportation to offer the option to single drivers to use some HOV lanes for a nominal monthly fee.

-A complete HOV monitoring system suitable for the above applications will consist of a passenger detector and a license plate reader.
-Although, substantial work has been reported to the technical literature regarding license plate readers, work for automated passenger detectors is still in its infancy.
-There are three major technical challenges in the development of an automatic passenger detector:
+A complete HOV monitoring system suitable for the above applications will consist of a vehicle occupant detector and a license plate reader.
+Although, substantial work has been reported in the technical literature regarding license plate readers, work on automated vehicle occupant detectors is still in its infancy.
+There are three major technical challenges in the development of an automatic vehicle occupant detector.

-- 1. The imaging signal should provide a clear picture of the interior of the car.
+- 1. The imaging signal should provide a clear picture of the interior of the vehicle.
 The contrast between the human silhouettes and the background should be sufficient to provide for reliable image processing. - 2.
-The pattern recognition algorithm that performs the passenger detection should exhibit high recognition rates and robust behavior.
-Of course its performance, depends to a significant degree on the quality of the imaging signal.
+The pattern recognition algorithm that performs the vehicle occupant detection should exhibit high recognition rates and robust behavior.
+Of course, its performance depends to a significant degree on the quality of the imaging signal.
 Even the best pattern recognition algorithm cannot perform reliably when the imaging signal is corrupted with noise. - 3.
-The system architecture should be designed in such a way that will ensure real-time operation, passenger detection in both the front and back seats, and protection from the weather elements.
+The system architecture should be designed in such a way that will ensure real-time operation, vehicle occupant detection in both the front and back seats, and protection from the weather elements.

-In this paper we address the first from the above three technical challenges.
-We describe a novel near-infrared fusion system that provides high quality imaging signal both at day and night and in adverse weather conditions.
-In particular, in Section 2 we give an overview and justification of our approach.
-In Section 3 we describe in detail the theoretical computations that support our assertions.
-In Section 4 we present the experimental validation of our hypotheses.
-Finally, in Section 5 we conclude the paper and briefly mention our ongoing and future work.
+In this paper, we address the first of the three technical challenges.
+We describe a novel near-infrared fusion system that provides a high-quality imaging signal during daytime and nighttime operation and in adverse weather conditions.
+In particular, in Sect.
+2 we give an overview and justification of our approach and compare its features to those of other approaches.
+In Sect.
+3, we describe in detail the theoretical computations that support our assertions.
+In Sect.
+4, we present the experimental validation of our hypotheses.
+Finally, in Sect.
+5, we conclude the paper and briefly mention our ongoing and future work.